Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/california-marijuana-laws-and-possession-of-drugs.md

 +++
-categories = "Blog Criminal Law Drug Crimes Federal Crime State Crime" date = 2022-11-10T18:30:00Z pfd_file = ""
+categories = "Blog  "
+date = 2022-11-10T18:30:00Z
+pfd_file = ""
 summary = "California’s laws pertaining to marijuana are complex and vast from legal possession for medical justifications to criminalized sales, including the cultivation as well as the importing of the plant.
-The War for Marijuana Over the past few years there has been a war between federal and state governments about the legal and illegal use \n\n" title = "California Marijuana Laws and Possession of Drugs" url = "/blog/criminal-attorney/california-marijuana-laws-drug-possession/3"
+The War for Marijuana Over the past few years there has been a war between federal and state governments about the legal and illegal use \n\n" tags = ["Criminal Law ", "Drug Crimes ", "Federal Crime", "State Crime"] title = "California Marijuana Laws and Possession of Drugs" url = "/blog/criminal-attorney/california-marijuana-laws-drug-possession/3"